canvas-medical/documentation/collections/_api/slot.md

             type: datetime
             description: Date/Time that the slot is to conclude
         search_parameters:
+          - name: duration
+            type: integer
+            description: >-
+              If included, the request will search for available appointment slots with the given duration value in minutes.
+If not provided, a duration of 20 minutes will be used.
+          - name: end
+            type: date
+            description: >-
+              If included, the request will search for available appointment slots up until this date.
+If not included, a week will be used as default (7 days from the start date).
           - name: schedule
             type: string
             description: The Schedule Resource that we are seeking a slot within.
 The [Schedule](/api/schedule) resource can be used to retrieve a list of Schedule ids.